 17. Pet Product Tester

-According to the American Pet Products Association (APPA), the US spent over $66.75 on pets.
+According to the American Pet Products Association (APPA), the US spent over $66.75 billion on pets.
 This means there’s a large market for pet products, so if you love animals but don’t want to get your hands too dirty, you could end up in a role testing dog products or even inventing one yourself.

 16. Dog Sitter